 Ask the Expert: Nurse to Health IT Manager

 Joy Huss is a Product Manager who joins Bridge Connector by way of South Dakota.
-Her background as a medic in the U.S. Army Reserves and, later, as a nurse with over 30 years of experience, segued into a career in health IT, where she has been a fierce advocate for improving caregiver workflows and the patient’s experience.
+Her background as a medic in the U.S. Army Reserves and, later, as a nurse with over 30 years of experience, segued into a career in health IT, where she has been a fierce advocate for improving caregiver workflows and the patients’ experience, largely through health IT interoperability.
 When she’s not working from our Nashville office, she is likely working from her home in South Dakota.
 She also manages the home while her wife works as a software engineer and with her mom at their farm, which has been in her wife’s family for generations, where they work cattle and plant soybeans, wheat and corn.
 They like to “take a break” at the lake or beach, as a family, with their six children ages four to 19 during the summer and for vacations.
 Below, Joy defines her life of service, how one can be passionate about something as technical as “interoperability,” and how “making people feel better” has been the through-line of her career.

 Q: Tell us more about your background, what you studied in school, and what your career ambitions were.

 A: I am currently licensed in the state of South Dakota as a nurse.
 I have been a nurse for 30 years, but the journey for me really started when I was a little girl.
 My dream was always to be a nurse.
 I loved caring for others.
 I had this great “want” to take care of patients and to be a part of making people feel better.
 As a teenager, I volunteered at a hospital every Saturday and Sunday as a “candy striper” volunteer, and would help with basic things like taking vital signs, charting, and assisting patients with meals.
 I fell in love with the health care industry.